alexqfredrickson/notes/devops/kubernetes.md

 Pods (like a *pod* of whales) is a group of one or more containers running on a node (i.e. any Kubernetes worker machine).

+Each container within a pod shares network resources provided by the pod.
+Every pod is assigned a unique IP address in the cluster.

+Containers within a pod can communicate with one another via IPC (inter-process communication).

-Pods share storage and network resources.
+Pods share storage resources.
 They share the same specification on how to run the containers.
 They are co-located.
 A pod may have init containers.
 You can inject ephemeral containers into a pod for debugging purposes.

 Pods are isolated by way of Linux namespaces, `cgroup`s, etc. - the same ways in which *containers* are generally isolated under-the-hood.
 They are designed to be ephemeral and disposable, like containers are.